 Walter Gonzalez

 But then eBay sprung up.
-This marketplace brought all that inventory to eager buyers across the globe.
-This was a turning point for me.
+This marketplace brought all that inventory to eager buyers worldwide, and this was a turning point for me.

 Marketplaces were set to revolutionize retail.
 A built-in customer base, retail infrastructure, and the ability to sell like us were tremendous opportunities.